Kakamotobi/Learned/Web Development/Web-Rendering.md

 1. Client requests page.
 2. Server sends an already made `index.html` file. // TTV
     - **Users can see the site.**
-3. Client requests the JS file linked in the html file.
+3. Client requests the JS files linked in the html file.
-4. JS file is received from the server. // TTI
+4. Server sends the JS files (containing dynamic logic (libraries, frameworks)) to the client, which the browser proceeds to execute. // TTI
+    - Hydration process.
     - **Users can now interact with the site.**
 #### Use If:
 - SEO is priority.